 The waste drainage system was designed to provide adequate and safe storage and/or disposal of waste materials.
-All materials used in the fabrication of this system are tested by a nationally recognized testing laboratory.
+All of the materials used in the fabrication of this system are tested by a nationally recognized testing laboratory.
 The drainage system uses plastic piping and fittings connected to the sinks, toilet, and holding tanks.
 This plumbing permits the drainage of these fixtures to an outside termination.
-The motorhome should be level for best operation of both wastewater systems.
+The vehicle should be reasonably level for best operation of both of the wastewater systems.

 There are two, separate wastewater systems.
 The gray-water system is for wastewater from the sinks and shower.
 The black-water system is for sewage waste from the toilet.
-Each wastewater tank has its own control valve, and both drain through a common sewer-drain hose.
+Each wastewater tank has its own control valve and both drain through a common sewer-drain hose.

-The motorhome may have an optional Wastewater Elimination System as shown in Figure 13-13.
+The motorhome may have an optional Waste Water Elimination System as shown in Figure 13-13.
 Please refer to the manufacture owner's manual for proper installation and operation.

-Figure 13-13: Wastewater Elimination System
+Figure 13-13: Waste Water Elimination System